stefanmielke/libdragon-extensions/README.md

 ### Sprite Batch
 > sprite_batch.h | sprite_batch.c

-Used to quickly draw the same sprite on multiple positions at the same time.
+Used to quickly draw the same sprite many times at many positions.
+This is more performant than drawing each seperately due to minimizing the number of texture cache loads.

 ```c
 // initialize